Blog Post

 • guard your tone and your heart

-• produce fruit (love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self‑control).
+• produce in you the fruit of the Spiritlove, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self‑control.

 Quiet, in‑the‑moment prayers like “Lord, help me listen… help me speak truth in love” embody this E step.